 What Is a Soufflé?

 Soufflés are a French recipe attributed to an early 1700s French cook, Vincent de la Chappelle.
-They are an indulgent recipe that are made with a base of eggs and sugar that are combined with whipped egg whites and other ingredients, depending on the flavor.
+They are an indulgent recipe made with a base of eggs and sugar that are combined with whipped egg whites and other ingredients, depending on the flavor.

 The egg whites cause the souffle to rise as it bakes, becoming tall and airy.
 Existing in many varieties, souffllé recipes can be served as a savory main course or as a rich dessert like this easy chocolate souffle recipe!